 Ivan Gil, Information Security Officer, CISSP, CEH, GIAC

-He is responsible for advising new and existing customers on Information Security and Regulatory Compliance.
+In addition to his role in the (ISC)2 chapter, Ivan serves as the Sr. Information Security Consultant for ePlus Technology, Inc. I help our clients defend against Cyber Threats.
+He is responsible for advising new and existing clients on Information Security and Regulatory Compliance.
 He acts as a Virtual Information Security Officer for multiple clients; assisting them with their Information Security programs.
-Responsibilities include developing and review of Information Security Policies and performing compliance assessments for our clients in order to meet their specific regulatory requirements.
 His team is responsible for performing risk assessments and gap analysis, conducting vulnerability scans (internal/external), penetration testing, audit preparation assistance, and security organization review.

 Christopher Schurman, CISSP, GWAPT, CEH, ITILv3